-ChECS will make an assessment based on the information you and other professionals give them.
-You may have a further assessment by Children's Social Care or you may be referred to the Early Help Brokerage Team for early help support including a Early Help assessment which will look at the support you and your child needs.
+If your concern is about imminent risk to a child then Cheshire East Consultation Service ChECS will make an assessment based on the information you and other professionals give them.
+You may have a further assessment by Children's Social Care or where your concern is not imminent risk to a child you may be referred to the Family Help Front Door Team for family help support including either an Extra Help assessment or an Early Targeted Family Help assessment which will look at the support you and your child need.

 Support offered includes:

 - How to Capture the Child's Voice and why this is important, including tools and resources